Ash Sarkar: Writings and commentary

-In November 2017, Sarkar spoke at a World Transformed festival.
-One of her fellow speakers, Paolo Gerbaudo, said that "the hatred in society was taken out on the wrong people" and that he wanted to "make the left hate again", pointing to Philip May, husband of the then–Prime Minister, as a legitimate target because he worked for a large investment manager.
-In response, Sarkar said "I'm on Team Hate".

-In January 2018, during a debate with Conservative MP Andrew Rosindell, Sarkar jokingly said that "God Save the Queen" is "not the catchiest of national anthems.
-I would much prefer 'Wearing My Rolex'… a grime banger".
-According to Vice News, this made Piers Morgan "apoplectic with rage".

-In September 2018, Sarkar defended anti-Zionist activist Ewa Jasiewicz, who, together with Yonatan Shapira, had once painted "Free Gaza and Palestine, liberate all ghettos" onto a wall of the Warsaw Ghetto.
+In September 2018, Sarkar defended anti-Zionist activist Ewa Jasiewicz, who, together with Yonatan Shapira, had painted "Free Gaza and Palestine, liberate all ghettos" onto a wall of the Warsaw Ghetto.
 Jasiewicz was scheduled to speak at a Momentum conference that was running alongside the official Labour conference.
 Sarkar wrote on Twitter that Jasiewicz and Shapira's words were anti-racist, not anti-semitic.
 In 2019, Sarkar said that, on reflection, she should have "drawn a line between defending Ewa, criticising the coverage and being more critical of the action itself which I don't think was well thought out".

 In a 2018 interview with Teen Vogue, Sarkar described herself as being a "fierce critic" of the prison industrial complex, military industrial complex, the expanded use of drone warfare and the expansion of deportation under both Barack Obama and Donald Trump.
 She said the loss of jobs due to automation could give rise to fascism as a way of controlling the "surplus disposable population".
 Alternatively, the extra time created by automation could liberate people to "imagine different ways of living" and "pursu[ing] your passions".

+In 2025, she released her debut book, Minority Rule.
+In the book and its promotion, she criticised identity politics, believing it to divide minorities and the working class.

+Defamation and harassment case against Julie Burchill

-On 16 March 2021, Sunday Telegraph columnist Julie Burchill was ordered to pay 'substantial damages' to Sarkar after writing posts alleging that Sarkar sympathised with fundamentalist Islam and that she worshipped a paedophile in the Islamic prophet Muhammad.
+On 16 March 2021, Sunday Telegraph columnist Julie Burchill was ordered to pay 'substantial damages' to Sarkar after writing posts alleging that Sarkar sympathised with fundamentalist Islam and that she "worship[ped] a paedophile" in the Islamic prophet Muhammad.
 Burchill also wrote a sexual poem about Sarkar, 'liked' Facebook posts saying that Sarkar should kill herself and suggested that she was a victim of female genital mutilation.
 Sarkar wrote in The Guardian that the abuse had affected her mental health and that she had been prescribed anti-anxiety drugs for the first time in her life.
 Sarkar said she had no part in the decision by the publishers Little, Brown to cancel Burchill's book contract.
 She also wrote: "The media's reporting of the issue ignored the defamation, racism and harassment in favour of framing me as part of the woke mob—and Burchill as its victim."
 An apology published by Burchill included, "I should not have sent these tweets, some of which included racist and misogynist comments regarding Ms Sarkar's appearance and her sex life" and acknowledged that it was her publisher, not Sarkar, who was responsible for the cancellation of her book deal.